Freeze-in and Freeze-out in a Right-Handed Neutrino Extended MSSM with a Seesaw Mechanism: Introduction

 Feebly interacting right-handed sneutrinos have been studied as a dark matter candidate primarily in the case of Dirac neutrinos \cite{Asaka:2005cn,Asaka:2006fs,Biswas:2009zp,Banerjee:2018uut,Choi:2018vdi}.
 While most studies consider that the decays of the next-to-lightest supersymmetric particle (NLSP) provide the dominant source of dark matter, more recent work \cite{Choi:2018vdi} has pointed out that various $2\rightarrow 2$ scattering processes may contribute significantly, too.

-In this work, we study models where right-handed neutrinos couple feebly to the MSSM and the lightest higgsino mass lies at the electroweak scale, as suggested by naturalness arguments.
-We find that the case of higgsino DM is severely constrained by direct detection experiments.
+In this work, we study models where right-handed neutrinos couple feebly to the MSSM and the lightest Higgsino mass lies at the electroweak scale, as suggested by naturalness arguments.
+We find that the case of Higgsino DM is severely constrained by direct-detection experiments.
 We show that the freeze-in scenario requires very light sterile neutrinos.
 These neutrinos are so long-lived that they themselves become a component of dark matter.
 However, in the region of the parameter space where the freeze-in mechanism does not lead to overabundance, sterile neutrino production via the Dodelson--Widrow mechanism \cite{Dodelson:1993je} will lead to overabundance in all simple SUSY seesaw models.
 Therefore, only the Dirac neutrino model, where sterile neutrinos mass eignestates are absent, can survive the relic density constraints \cite{Choi:2018vdi}.
+In \cite{Faber:2019mti} the authors studied a similar scenario than we do, but their scan resulted in a long-lived NLSP, which would affect Big Bang nucleosynthesis.

-Our paper is organized as follows.
-In Sec\,\ref{sec:model}, we review the MSSM extended with various seesaw mechanisms and constraints on them, Sec\,\ref{sec:dmtheory} discusses the freeze-out and freeze-in processes generating dark matter and the properties of the dark matter candidates.
-In Sec\,\ref{sec:results}, we outline our numerical procedure and present the results and then conclude in the following section.
+Our paper is organized as follows: In \cref{sec:model}, we review the MSSM extended with various seesaw mechanisms and constraints on them; \cref{sec:dmtheory} discusses the freeze-out and freeze-in processes generating dark matter and the properties of the dark matter candidates.
+In \cref{sec:results}, we outline our numerical procedure and present the results and then conclude in the following section.